 Once the C-corp retirement plan is set up, you can now transfer funds to it from your personal retirement accounts.
 Most ROBS providers require a minimum of $50,000 in funds to be transferred during this step.

-As long as you use ROBS funds for a business-related purpose, you should not run into any issues if audited by the IRS or Department of Labor (DOL).
-Business uses can include things like payroll, equipment, machinery, vehicles, furniture, operational expenses, and more.
+As long as you use ROBS funds for a business-related purpose, you should not run into any issues if audited by the IRS or DOL.
+Business uses can include things like payroll, equipment, machinery, vehicles, furniture, and operational expenses.

 Additional ROBS Rollovers